 The Club is open to everyone, and new members are always extremely welcome.
 Croquet is a game for all ages, male and female.
 We cater for all levels of interest from social play to participation in national competitions.
 The Club also organises social events during the winter months when playing opportunities are more restricted.

 In addition to the croquet lawns, the Club enjoys the benefits of being part of the Moira Miners’ Welfare Sports & Social Club.
 Croquet members are automatically eligible to use the clubhouse, where drinks are available most evenings.

 The croquet lawns are available for use by our members at any time during the playing season (late March to late October), and even during the winter months when the weather allows.
-Our main club sessions during the playing season are on Tuesday and Thursday afternoons/evenings (usually from about 4pm to 7pm), Sundays (usually 2.30 pm to 5pm, but for the 2019 season we are trialling an earlier start time of 11am), and Wednesday mornings (11am to 1pm) but members can play any day.
+Our main club sessions during the playing season are on Tuesday and Thursday afternoons/evenings (usually from about 4pm to 7pm), Sundays (the main session time is 2.30 pm to 5pm, but some members play in the morning from about 11am), and Wednesday mornings (11am to 1pm) but members can play any day.
 We provide all equipment including the use of a club mallet for the first season of play, after which most people then prefer to purchase their own mallet.

 In addition to social play, the Club runs a programme of leagues and competitions throughout the season for both Golf Croquet and Association Croquet players.
 As an active member of the Federation of East Midlands Croquet Clubs, Ashby frequently plays matches against other clubs in the East Midlands.
 There are also regional and national tournaments organised by the sport’s national body – the Croquet Association – so there’s plenty to go at!

 If all this appears a bit daunting, don’t be put off.
 Croquet has a very good handicapping system which enables beginners to enjoy games against experienced players on an even basis.

 The Club runs Learn To Play Croquet sessions each year, and also croquet taster evenings for outside groups.